Is there wastage of blood products?

 In recent years, the expiration rate for red blood cell products has been 3–4%.
 Red blood cells are usable for 35 days after donation.
 The Blood Service supplies expired red blood cells for use in the production of raw materials for medicines, such as drugs for treating porphyria.
 This way, even this part of the blood can be used as precisely as possible for patients.

 Most of the expired blood products are platelet concentrates, which are separated from whole blood.
 This is due to the short shelf life of platelets.
-They are currently only viable for five days after donation, and there is significant variation in daily hospital demand.
+They are currently viable for seven days after donation, and there is significant variation in daily hospital demand.
 In 2024, 12.3% of platelet products were wasted due to expiration.

 Bacterial culture extends the shelf life of platelet products